094459/newsletter-oss-projects/README.md

 [agent-evaluation](https://aws-oss.beachgeek.co.uk/3vw)  is a generative AI-powered framework for testing virtual agents.
 Agent Evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.
 The repo has links to detailed docs that provide example configurations and a reference guide to get you started. (#197)

+**alarm-context-tool**

+[alarm-context-tool](https://aws-oss.beachgeek.co.uk/40g) enhances AWS CloudWatch Alarms by providing additional context to aid in troubleshooting and analysis.
+By leveraging AWS services such as Lambda, CloudWatch, X-Ray, and Amazon Bedrock, this solution aggregates and analyses metrics, logs, and traces to generate meaningful insights.
+Using generative AI capabilities from Amazon Bedrock, it summarises findings, identifies potential root causes, and offers relevant documentation links to help operators resolve issues more efficiently.
+The implementation is designed for easy deployment and integration into existing observability pipelines, significantly reducing response times and improving root cause analysis. (#201)

 **amazon-bedrock-client-for-mac**

 [amazon-bedrock-client-for-mac](https://aws-oss.beachgeek.co.uk/3um) this repo provides the code for the Amazon Bedrock Client for Mac is a macOS demo application built with SwiftUI.
 It serves as a client interface for AWS Bedrock, allowing users to interact with AWS Bedrock models.(#196)